General quantum measurements in relativistic quantum field theory: General quantum measurements

 From the obsolete projections, through auxiliary detectors, modern quantum measurements evolved to a description that requires no extra objects.
 They are defined within the system's space by a set of Kraus operators $\hat{K}$ such that $\sum \hat{K}^\dag\hat{K}=\hat{1}$ and the state $\hat{\rho}$ after the measurement is transformed into $\hat{\rho}'=\hat{K}\hat{\rho}\hat{K}^\dag$ (no longer normalized) with the probability $\mathrm{Tr}\,\hat{\rho}'$ \cite{kraus,peres,breuer}.
 It is straightforward to generalize it to a time sequence of operators $\hat{K}_j$.
 Then $\sum \hat{K}^\dag_j\hat{K}_j=\hat{1}$ while the probability reads

 The choice of the sets $\hat{K}_j$ is quite arbitrary, but a continuous time limit leads to the most natural choice, a Gaussian form $\hat{K}(a)\propto\exp(-\lambda(a-\hat{A})^2$ for some operator $\hat{A}$ and the outcome $a$ \cite{bfb}.
-In quantum field theory this definition can be adapted by expressing $\hat{A}$ in terms of local field operators (see Appendix \ref{appa} for the standard quantum field notation conventions).
-What is even more helpful, Kraus operators can be also incorporated into the path integral framework and closed time path (CTP) formalism \cite{schwinger,kaba,matsubara}, see Appendix \ref{appa}.
-The CTP consists of there parts: thermal Matsubara part (imaginary) and two flat parts (real), forward and backward.
-We shall distinguish them denoting $x_\pm=x\pm i\epsilon$ for an infinitesimally small real positive epsilon.
+In quantum field theory, this definition can be adapted by expressing $\hat{A}$ in terms of local field operators (see Appendix \ref{appa} for the standard quantum field notation conventions).
+What is even more helpful, Kraus operators can also be incorporated into the path integral framework and closed time path (CTP) formalism \cite{schwinger,kaba,matsubara}, see Appendix \ref{appa}.
+The CTP consists of three parts: the thermal Matsubara part (imaginary) and two flat parts (real), forward and backward.
+We shall distinguish them by denoting $x_\pm=x\pm i\epsilon$ for an infinitesimally small real positive epsilon.
 Then the Kraus operators need the field with the part specified, i.e. $\hat{K}(x)\to K(x_+)$, $\hat{K}^\dag(x)\to K(x_-)$, see details in Appendix \ref{appa}.
 In other words, $\hat{K}$, expressed by some field $\phi(x)$ must be placed on the proper part of CTP.
-For a moment, the relation between $K$ and $\phi$ is a completely general functional, can be nonlinear and nonlocal, but in short we will heavily reduce this freedom.
+For a moment, the relation between $K$ and $\phi$ is a completely general functional, and can be nonlinear and nonlocal, but in short we will heavily reduce this freedom.

 The simplest example is the Gaussian form ignoring the $\lambda-$dependent global normalization.
-We can adopt it to the path integral form, combining both $\hat{K}$ and $\hat{K}^\dag$ into a single form, distinguishing the CTP parts
+We can adapt it to the path integral form, combining both $\hat{K}$ and $\hat{K}^\dag$ into a single form, distinguishing the CTP parts

 where $f(x)$ is a real-valued function localized in spacetime (nonzero only inside a finite region of the spacetime) such that $f(x_+)=f(x_-)=f(x)$ on the flat part of the CTP.
 The apparent nonlocality of the above construction can be removed by the Fourier transform